Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 When applying, please carefully prepare all the required documents mentioned in the Call for Applications for the Doctoral Programme of Molecular Medicine.

-A detailed Call for Applications will be always published well in advance before the opening of the application round on this www-page.
+A detailed Call for Applications will always be published well in advance of the opening of the application round on this webpage.
+Call for applications for next application round has now been published: Call for Applications Spring 2026 Hakuilmoitus kevät 2026

 Applying